How many loaves do you have?

 How many loaves do you have?
 It was a simple question Jesus asked, it was an obvious question and one that had a clear answer.
 The answer was seven, just seven to feed 5,000 people!

 Have you ever stopped and thought why Jesus asked the question?
 It wasn't that he didn’t know the answer to the question he posed, but rather Jesus wanted to change the posture and focus of his followers away from what they didn’t possess towards what they did possess.
 Rather than focus on the lack he wanted them to see the provision and the potential that could be multiplied to meet the needs of those present.

 So much of our lives can be like one of those awkward meals where we spend time thinking about what we don't have in our lives rather than what we do have.
 Not enough time, intellect, resources, people or energy to face the thing that Jesus is inviting us to do.

 Perhaps we work in an unfulfilling role or our church is not accelerating at the pace we would like, we don't have the prayer life we desire or rhythm of Bible study we might really aspire to.
 Jesus asks his followers this simple question to remind them that what they have will never be enough, but when put in partnership with Him will be more than sufficient.

 Next time you stare at an awkward meal or are faced with a perceived lack in you life remember the question of Jesus.
 What do you have?
 Remind yourself that he can do so much more with the little you have than you can imagine.

 Enjoy your lunch!

-Question: What do you have?
+Question: What are you grateful for?
+What do you have?
 Leave a comment below.